ArchiveTeam/ownlog-grab/README.md

-halo-grab
+ownlog-grab
 =============

-More information about the archiving project can be found on the ArchiveTeam wiki: [Halo](http://archiveteam.org/index.php?title=Halo)
+More information about the archiving project can be found on the ArchiveTeam wiki: [Halo](http://archiveteam.org/index.php?title=Ownlog.com)

 Setup instructions
 =========================